 2.«#» “BOS Flex” means the amount by which the BOS Base can reasonably be reshaped within a given calendar day by utilizing the flexibility available from the Lower Snake Complex.

-2.«#» “BOS Module” means the Slice Computer Application module that is used to determine «Customer Name»’s Slice Output Energy and Delivery Limits available from the BOS Complex.
+2.«#» “BOS Module” means the Provider of Choice Slice Application module that is used to determine «Customer Name»’s Slice Output Energy and Delivery Limits available from the BOS Complex.

+2.«#» "CHWM Modeled Augmentation" means a PRDM construct of a flat annual block of power used to establish the simulated Slice capability and equitably allocate costs between Slice and Non- Slice Cost Pools.

+2.«#» “CHWM System” means the annual Tier 1 Firm System Output reduced for annual Designated System Obligations Plus annual CHWM Modeled Augmentation as determined in each 7(i) process.

 2.«#» “Coulee-Chief Complex” means the two hydroelectric projects located in the middle reach of the Columbia River, consisting of Grand Coulee and Chief Joseph.

-2.«#» “Customer Inputs” means the Simulator Project discharge, elevation, or generation requests «Customer Name» develops as inputs to the Simulator pursuant to section 3.3 of Exhibit M.
+2.«#» “Customer Inputs” means the discharge, elevation, or generation requests at each of the Simulator Projects that «Customer Name» develops as inputs to the Simulator pursuant to section 3.3 of Exhibit L.

-2.«#» “Designated System Obligations” means the set of obligations specified in Table 3-2 of the PRDM, which: (1) are directly assigned to, or from, the generation output or capability of the Tier 1 System Resources, or (2) are incurred because of contracts, operational obligations, memorandums of agreement, treaties, statutes, regulations, court orders, or executive orders, as individual or in combination that create a firm obligation for the Tier 1 System Resources.
+2.«#» “Designated System Obligations” means the set of obligations specified in Table 3-2 of the PRDM, that: (1) are directly assigned to, or from, the generation output or capability of the Tier 1 System Resources, or (2) are incurred because of contracts, operational obligations, memorandums of agreement, treaties, statutes, regulations, court orders, or executive orders, as individual or in combination that create a firm obligation for the Tier 1 System Resources.
 Designated System Obligations also includes the portion of BPA’s ancillary and control area service obligations that are provided from the Tier 1 System Resources.

 2.«#» “Federal Operating Decision” means a decision made by the U.S. Army Corps of Engineers, the Bureau of Reclamation, BPA, or the United States Entity of the Columbia River Treaty, in accordance with the authority of each such entity, and as needed to meet Designated System Obligations not already reflected in the Simulator or BOS Module, that establishes the permissible range of operations for any project or projects that comprise the FCRPS.